AwalaApp/specs/rs000-core.md

 Devices disconnected from the Internet will not typically have the ability to keep their clocks in synchronization with the current time.
 This situation, commonly known as _clock drift_, will be particularly bad in old devices that have never been connected to the Internet, and it could be exacerbated with a recent daylight saving time switch.

-For this reason, Relaynet implementations SHOULD be tolerant to clock drifts of up two hours in all channel- or binding-level communications where at least one of the peers is a private node.
-For instance, this tolerance applies to the validity period of RAMF messages and Relaynet PKI certificates, as well as the validity of TLS certificates of couriers in a CRC.
+For this reason, Awala implementations SHOULD be tolerant to clock drifts of up two hours in all channel- or binding-level communications where at least one of the peers is a private node.
+For instance, this tolerance applies to the validity period of RAMF messages and Awala PKI certificates, as well as the validity of TLS certificates of couriers in a CRC.

 For the avoidance of doubt, this recommendation does not apply to the CRC between a courier and a public gateway because neither peer is a private node.
 Consequently, in this scenario, couriers are still required to refuse any TLS certificate that is not valid at the time the connection takes places, but it is still recommended that the public gateway be tolerant to a potential clock drift in the channels with private gateways.

 ## Open Questions

-- This specification only defines how to make Relaynet work on sneakernets.
+- This specification only defines how to make Awala work on sneakernets.
 Maybe all the definitions specific to sneakernets should be moved to a separate spec so the core spec is agnostic of the relay layer?
 Using the Internet as the relay layer is already in a separate spec ([RS-017](rs017-adaptive-relay.md)).